A Well Organised Office Has Tremendous Benefits: Follow These Tips for Maximizing Your Space

 According to a report by Kinnarps, nearly 70% of employees say that working in an ABW environment gives them more energy, helps them achieve better results and is more stimulating.
 British utilities company, National Grid certainly found this to be the case when they achieved an 8% increase in overall productivity and a reduction in operating costs of £8-10 million per year as a result of implementing ABW.

-In a workplace that relies on people being able to find the desk, room or space they need, when they need it, it’s essential to use a workplace scheduling tool.
-That way employees can quickly find the colleague or team they want to sit with, or locate the ideal meeting room, book lunch or a parking space, and be productive.
-Another advantage of a resource booking system is the analytics you get that will help you make workplace optimization decisions.
-For example, by looking at space utilisation data, you might see that your breakout rooms are always fully booked, while the open plan area is under-used – so you can better utilise space by turning some of the open plan area into breakout rooms.
+In a workplace that relies on people being able to find the desk, room, or space they need when they need it, using a workplace scheduling tool is essential.
+With a meeting room booking software like Ronspot, employees can quickly locate the ideal meeting room, book lunch or a parking space, and collaborate efficiently.
+Another advantage of such a system is the analytics it provides, helping you make informed workplace optimization decisions.
+For instance, space utilization data might reveal that breakout rooms are frequently fully booked, while open-plan areas are under-used, allowing you to repurpose space effectively.

 3) Let the light in and go green